Even the healthiest body encounters challenges every now and then, and occasionally requires a course of antibiotics to treat an infection.

 To maintain your immune system after antibiotics, you’ll want to take good care of your digestive system.

 A healthy gut is essential to a healthy immune system.
-With just a bit of extra care, you can support your gut microbiome to help maintain your immune system after antibiotics.
+With just a bit of extra care, you can support your gut microbiome to help maintain your immune system during and after antibiotics.